sarjir/image-app/README.md

 ## Backend

-Start the backend by starting the Docker daemon, moving into the backend directiory.
+Start the backend by starting the Docker daemon, moving into the backend directory.

 1. Start the database (in a docker container)